 I believe, like most experts, that it’s too soon for in-person concerts.

-God knows we are tired of this quarantine which has now been going on for over a year.
+God knows we are tired of this quarantine that has now been going on for over a year.

 Note: I wrote a blog on the coronavirus a little over a year ago.
 You can read it HERE.